-If all RSA SecurID tokenholders are being denied access, the Server clock has probably been set inaccurately by more than a few minutes.
-Log in as an administrator on Windows or as root on UNIX, and follow the directions in the following section, "All Users Are Denied Access."
+If all RSA SecurID tokenholders are being denied access, the Authentication Manager clock has probably been set inaccurately by more than a few minutes.
+Log on as an administrator on Windows or as root on UNIX, and follow the directions in the following section, "All Users Are Denied Access."